 The general rule is that a manufacturing or similar business begins when the business begins using its assets to produce products for sale, even if the products are not completed or any sales actually made.

 Thus, for example, courts have held that a writer's business begins when he or she starts working on a writing project.
 The act of production itself is "carrying on" the trade or business of writing.
 Similarly, courts have found that inventors who worked on inventions, but never completed or patented them, were still carrying on a business.

 Under the logic of these court decisions, your inventing business begins for tax purposes on the day you actually begin developing an invention.
 Thinking or dreaming about an invention is not sufficient.
 You must do real work on it, even though it is not necessary for you to finish it, patent it or make money from it.
 A thorough and complete inventor's notebook documenting your work is the best evidence you can have to prove when you started working on your invention.

 At one time, inventors were required to attach a separate statement to their tax return to claim start-up expenses as a current deduction.
 Now, however, you are automatically deemed to have made the election for the year in which your business began.
 All you must do is list your start-up costs as "Other Expenses" on your Schedule C (or other appropriate return if you are not a sole proprietor).
 You do not need to specifically identify the deducted amounts as start-up expenditures in order for the election to be effective.

 One reason for this change is that the IRS is trying to encourage electronic filing, and you cannot include a separate written statement with an electronically filed return.

-If you don’t want to deduct your start-up expenses the first year, you can forgo the deemed election by clearly capitalizing your start-up expenses instead.
+If you do not want to deduct your start-up expenses for the first year, you can forgo the deemed election by clearly capitalizing your start-up expenses instead.
 You must do this on your federal income tax return for the tax year in which your business began.
 Your return must be filed on time (including any extensions) and this election is irrevocable.